 The Cubs farm system has grown barren of impact talent.
 They’ve struggled to develop big-league starting pitching under team president Theo Epstein.
 Their payroll is projected to exceed MLB’s luxury tax threshold for a second straight season, meaning they’d encounter a 30 percent luxury tax on their overages and see their draft position drop 10 spots, should they exceed the $208 million threshold by $40 million or more.

 Trading Contreras — who’s projected to make $4.5 million via arbitration next season — won’t solve the financial problem.
-However, trading him could net the Cubs the type of blue-chip prospects they desperately need to replenish their farm system.
+Cubs fans don't want to see Contreras dealt, but he could net the type of blue-chip prospects the organization desperately needs to replenish their farm system.

 Contreras is also under team control through 2022, so there’s not a huge rush to deal the two-time All-Star.
 But if the Cubs sense he’s unlikely to sign a contract extension now or in the future, they must do their due diligence on him and see what they could acquire in a potential trade.
 The same is true for Javier Báez, Kris Bryant and Kyle Schwarber.